Maycon1993/Devices-docs/surface/surface-dock-firmware-update.md

 This section describes how to manually install the firmware update on Surface Dock 1.

 > [!TIP]
-> The MSI file Surface Dock 1 Firmware Update is not self-updating.
-If you have deployed the MSI to Surface devices and a new version of the firmware is released, you need to deploy the new version.
+> The msi file Surface Dock 1 Firmware Update isn't self-updating.
+If you have deployed the msi to Surface devices and a new version of the firmware is released, you need to deploy the new version.

 1. Go to [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703) and download and install the .msi file named **Surface_Dock_FwUpdate..**, followed by the appropriate version.
-If you're running Surface Pro X, download the **.arm64** build.
-For all other devices, use the **.amd64** build.
+If you're running Surface Pro X, Surface Pro 9 5G, or other arm-based Surface devices, download the **arm** version.
+For all other devices, use the **amd64** version.

     - The update requires a Surface device running Windows 10, version 1803 or later.
-    - Installing the MSI file might prompt you to restart Surface.
-However, restarting is not required to perform the update.
+    - Installing the msi file might prompt you to restart Surface.
+However, restarting isn't required to perform the update.

 2. Disconnect your Surface device from the Surface Dock, wait ~5 seconds, and then reconnect.
 The Surface Dock 1 Firmware Update updates the dock silently in background.
 The process can take a few minutes to complete and continues even if interrupted.